minhtri06/music-controller/README.md

 # music-controller

-I completed this project quite some time ago, so I cannot remember all of the technologies in it, but it helped me a lot in learning python, ReactJS and the basic concepts of web application.
+I completed this project quite some time ago, and it helped me a lot in learning python, ReactJS and the basic concepts of web application.

 This project uses Django as a backend and ReactJS as a frontend and call Spotify Api to retrieve information about the currently playing song.